-Kai chose to study performing arts at City of Oxford College after beliving that college would open more doors for her in her chosen field.
-Here's what she had to say about her programme:
+Kai chose to study performing arts at City of Oxford College after beliving that college would open more doors for him in his chosen field.
+Here's what he had to say about his programme:

 “At school, I was hearing about all my options: college, sixth form, apprenticeships...although I came here and did the level 3 audition, my main priority was still going to sixth form.

 Then, I realised that it would probably be better for me to go to college as I felt like I would be able to get more of a range of the things that I wanted to do; I wouldn’t be tied down to other things and I could just concentrate on straight acting.

 I’m a practical learner, so I felt that if I went to sixth form, I would be doing a lot of written work; I’d be doing shows, but not big shows, just shows at the school.
 I knew that I could do more shows and less written work at Activate Learning.
 It is kind of 50/50 at college between written work and performing, whereas at sixth form it's more 70/30 [performing/written work].

 I wasn’t really worried about the change in atmosphere from school.
 I never went to sixth form; I went to college straight after school and did a level 2 qualification so I was able to build friendships with people and trust with the tutors.
 It was so much easier to enter on the level 3 after that as I knew how the college worked; I knew people’s mind-sets and how they liked to work, I knew how my mind-set should be when I stepped into that theatre are what was being asked of me.